An ode to the power of music, set by Handel

 To that end, Handel deployed a battalion of strings, winds (flutes, oboes, and bassoons), brass (trumpets and horns), and percussion, reinforced by an expanded continuo group including both organ and harpsichord.
 The first course of Alexander’s Feast is an instrumental Ouverture that neatly encapsulates the ode’s changeable moods: a majestic introduction characterized by snappy martial rhythms in the French manner is followed by an exuberant Allegro in fugal style and a gentler, more introspective Andante.
 The tenor salutes the “happy, happy, happy pair,” Alexander and Thais, in a florid, energetic solo that segues into a love duet with the soprano, their voices weaving garlands of euphonious thirds.
 After Timotheus alludes to Alexander’s divine parentage (Jove is said to have impregnated his mother, Olympia, disguised as a dragon), the chorus pays a resounding tribute to the “present deity” in their midst, and the soprano evokes the monarch’s earth-shaking power in cascades of bravura passagework.

-The Second Part opens in a blaze of trumpet fanfares and a “rolling peal of thunder” in the timpani as Timotheus strikes his “golden lyre,” rouses Alexander from his amorous slumber, and incites him to revenge.
+Part 2 opens in a blaze of trumpet fanfares and a “rolling peal of thunder” in the timpani as Timotheus strikes his “golden lyre,” rouses Alexander from his amorous slumber, and incites him to revenge.
 The bass’s sparkling coloratura, suggesting the malevolent glint of the Furies’ eyes, is answered by terse, stabbing figures in the orchestra and the otherworldly sound of the organ as a “ghastly band” of slain Greek warriors parades before the hero’s eyes.
 Applauded by his entourage (in a fast and furious tenor solo) and abetted by his lover (in a soprano aria of disarming suavity that links Thais to Helen of Troy as a destroyer of cities), Alexander capitulates to music’s superior strength by torching Persepolis.
 This violent act—described rather than depicted in Handel’s score—is the cue for the long-anticipated invocation of St. Cecilia and a majestic concluding choral fugue (“Let old Timotheus yield the prize”) featuring no fewer than four subjects.

 The premiere of Alexander’s Feast took place on February 19, 1736, in the Theatre Royal, Covent Garden.
 According to the London Daily Post, “Never was upon the like Occasion so numerous and splendid an Audience at any Theatre in London, there being at least 1300 Persons present.”
 Since the ode was too short to fill an entire evening, Handel fleshed the program out with shorter works, including a concerto for organ, the instrument traditionally associated with Cecilia.
 Newburgh Hamilton did his part by writing a short lyric for a new final chorus.
 In the preface to the word-book distributed at the first performance, the librettist expressed his admiration for Handel, “whose Compositions have long shewn, that they can conquer even the most obstinate Partiality, and inspire Life into the most senseless words.
 If this Entertainment can, in the least degree, give Satisfaction to the real Judges of Poetry or Musick, I shall think myself happy in having promoted it; being persuaded, that it is next to an Improbability, to offer the World any thing in those Arts more perfect, than the united Labours and utmost efforts of a Dryden and a Handel.”